Civil Engineering (CE)

 CE 7371.
 Remote Sensing in Hydrology.

-This course focuses on the basics of remote sensing, data collection, processing, and analysis for a wide range of applications for hydrology and water resources at different scales.
-Topics include the hydrologic cycle, relevant sensor types, the electromagnetic spectrum, active/passive microwave remote sensing (precipitation, soil moisture, snow, vegetation water content, etc.), thermal sensing of evapotranspiration, and the gravity method of groundwater.
-This course also covers an introduction to data assimilation and practical approaches with remote sensing data for water resources management including floods and drought monitoring.
+This course focuses on the fundamentals of remote sensing, including data collection, processing, and analysis for hydrology and water resources applications across multiple spatial and temporal scales.
+Topics include the hydrologic cycle, relevant sensor types, the electromagnetic spectrum, and active and passive microwave remote sensing for precipitation, soil moisture, snow, and vegetation water content.
+Additional coverage includes thermal remote sensing for evapotranspiration estimation and gravity-based methods for groundwater assessment.
+The course also introduces data assimilation concepts and practical applications of remote sensing data in water resources management, including flood and drought monitoring.
+Emphasis is placed on interpreting remote sensing products and integrating observations into applied hydrologic analysis and decision-making.

 CE 7372.
 Water, Climate, and Disasters.

-This course introduces the interactions between water and climate systems and their relationship with occurrences, magnitude, and frequencies of natural disasters with a focus on climate impacts on hydrology, water resources, and extreme events (e.g., floods, drought, heat waves, landslides, and wildfires).
-This course covers disaster risk management and adaptation strategies for a sustainable and resilient natural environment and human society against weather and climate extreme disasters.
+This course examines the interactions between water and climate systems and their relationships with the occurrence, magnitude, and frequency of natural disasters.
+Emphasis is placed on climate impacts on hydrology, water resources, and extreme events such as floods, droughts, heat waves, landslides, and wildfires.
+The course covers disaster risk management and climate adaptation strategies aimed at supporting sustainable and resilient natural environments and human systems.
+Students analyze hydroclimatic processes, climate-driven hazards, and engineering responses to weather- and climate-related extremes using computational tools and scientific literature.
+The course integrates theory, modeling, and applied analysis to support informed decision-making for disaster risk reduction and infrastructure resilience under changing climate conditions.

 CE 7390.
 Infrastructure Systems Analysis.